Nepal Trekking Sale On NowBook Now & Save

 • 17 breakfasts, 11 lunches and 11 dinners

-• The use of a World Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket and insulated mat (valued at over US$500)
+• World Expeditions trek pack including quality sleeping bag, down or fibre-fill jacket and insulated mat (valued at US$500)

 • All park entrance fees and trekking permits